azoth-lang/azoth.language.reference/src/literals.md

 ## Integer Literals

-Integer literals represent integer values for types like `int` and `unit`.
+Integer literals represent integer values for types like `int` and `uint`.
 There are no negative integer literals.
 Instead, negative values are represented by constant expressions using the negation operator on an integer literal.
 Integer literals can be written in decimal, hexadecimal, or binary.